 The main features of this subproject are :

-• The system will be designed to handle a new type of memory elements called HMC (Hybrid Memory Cube)
+The system shall be able to handle sequences with a variable length The memory presented on the FPGA board shall be used in order to cache the data The system will be designed to handle a new type of memory elements called HMC (Hybrid Memory Cube)

-• At the end, the performances of this system shall be compared with those provided by a standard clustering software.
+At the end, the performances of this system shall be compared with those provided by a standard clustering software.